syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Helper-Classes.md

 * Equal - Returns the records that matches the given date.
 * Before - Returns the records that are created before the given date.
 * After - Returns the records that matches the records after the given date.
-* Beween - Returns the records that matches the records between the given dates.
+* Between - Returns the records that matches the records between the given dates.
 * Today - Returns the records, which are matches today’s date.
 * Tomorrow - To get the records that matches tomorrow’s date.
 * Yesterday - To get the records that matches yesterday’s date.